 4×3

-The advantage of having 4 inches of diameter on a toilet flange is that it allows for a little extra clearance space when the water leaves the toilet and a minimized risk of water being able to seep back through the wax ring in the future.
+The 4-inch diameter on the top part of the flange offers extra clearance space when water leaves the toilet, minimizing the risk of water seeping back through the wax ring in the future.

 3 inch

-This type of flange has a diameter of 3 inches on both the upper and lower parts.
-Like the 4×3 flange, it will work with a 40 pipe which is also 3 inches in diameter.
-If your pipework is not assembled with standard 40-size pipes, you will need a different-sized flange.
+The 3-inch toilet flange has a diameter of 3 inches on both the upper and lower parts.
+It also works with a 40 pipe, which is 3 inches in diameter.
+However, if your pipework is not assembled with standard 40-size pipes, you’ll need a different-sized flange.

-Although 3-inch toilet flanges are less widely available compared to 4×3 flanges, they are a perfectly suitable choice for installing in bathrooms providing they fit the pipes.
-The only minor disadvantage of this size of toilet flange is that a little more pressure is put on the wax ring when water passes through the slightly smaller pipe; however, these are designed to cope with pressure, and so this very rarely causes an issue.
+Although 3-inch toilet flanges are less common than 4×3 flanges, they’re still a suitable choice for installing in bathrooms if they fit the pipes.
+The only minor disadvantage is that more pressure is put on the wax ring when water passes through the slightly smaller pipe.
+However since wax rings are designed to handle pressure, this rarely causes an issue.

 Non-standard

-There are some instances where you may need a non-standard-sized toilet flange, for example, if your pipes are a non-standard measurement.
-This can happen in older homes or if pipes made from different materials have been used.
-In some instances, you can use a regular-sized toilet flange with an extension kit, or you may need a toilet flange that has a larger or smaller diameter opening than usual.
+In some cases, you may need a non-standard-sized toilet flange if your pipes are of non-standard measurement.
+This can occur in older homes or when pipes made from different materials have been used.
+You can use a regular-sized toilet flange with an extension kit, or you may need a toilet flange with a larger or smaller diameter opening than usual.

 Toilet Flange Shapes and Sizes